 So we shouldn't saddle him with "reason."
 So shut up.

 3. Your use of "the season" reveals your misunderstanding or, in the words of a President I will miss sorely beginning Jan.
-20, 2017, misunderestimation of his work and his gifts, and of the Divinity you have attributed to him.
+20, 2017, misunderestimation of Jesus' work and his gifts, and of the Divinity you have attributed to him.
 If Jesus had any say regarding the season, there would be no season, just year-round peace on earth and good will toward humans and animals, esp. donkeys, and there certainly is none of that.

 I can't speak for him, of course, but I don't think he'd be bothered if you gave some sort of gift every day -- gift of a smile, a joke, opening the door for a pregnant woman (or man!) who is carrying one baby in her arms, another in her uterus.
 Generosity, compassion, solicitude -- these virtues recognize no seasons.